snapdragonxc/store-front-test/README.md

 The app uses Flow for type checking the input of the components.<br>

+The CSS uses the [BEM](https://en.bem.info/methodology/) naming convention.
 A CSS grid (with float) has been used to allow for a responsive design.
 A mobile version has not been provided.<br>

 For convenience, the React code was structured using the [Presentation and Container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) pattern (taking into consideration the 2019 update).<br>